 43 Poet names that mean poet for girls, listing Poet baby names 1-20.
 Althea, Amanda, Amy, Armida, Aurora, Camilla, Christina, Clarinda, Clorinda, Corinna and Cynthia are popular names.
 Alcina, Aminta, Anthea, Chloris, Cliona, Clodagh, Csilla, Cynara and Dervla are uncommon names.
-View Poet baby names for name meanings, search Poet names for boys, or search other baby names.
+View Poet baby names below for name meanings or search Poet names for boys.

 Alcina ...
 Italian poet Ludovico Ariosto used the name Alcina for a mistress of alluring enchantments and sensual pleasures in the 16th century Orlando poems.

 Althea ...
 The name was revived in the 17th century by poet Richard Lovelace ...

 Amanda ... poets and playwrights brought this name into popular usage in the 17th century ...